Chelverton UK Dividend Trust plc: Net Asset Values

 DJ Chelverton UK Dividend Trust plc: Net Asset Values

-Chelverton UK Dividend Trust plc (SDVP) Chelverton UK Dividend Trust plc: Net Asset Values 24-Nov-2021 / 12:51 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Chelverton UK Dividend Trust plc (SDVP) Chelverton UK Dividend Trust plc: Net Asset Values 01-Dec-2021 / 12:29 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ---------------------------------------------------------------------------------------------------------------